Judgement of Paris: In art

 The subject became popular in art from the late Middle Ages onwards.
 All three goddesses were usually shown nude, though in ancient art only Aphrodite is ever unclothed, and not always.
 The opportunity for three female nudes was a large part of the attraction of the subject, commonly being used to allow a full appreciation of the female body by painting the goddesses from three different angles (often front, back, and side view).
 It appeared in illuminated manuscripts and was popular in decorative art, including 15th-century Italian inkstands and other works in maiolica, and cassoni.
 As a subject for easel paintings, it was more common in Northern Europe, although Marcantonio Raimondi's engraving of c.
 1515, probably based on a drawing by Raphael, and using a composition derived from a Roman sarcophagus, was a highly influential treatment, which made Paris's Phrygian cap an attribute in most later versions.

 The subject was painted many (supposedly 23) times by Lucas Cranach the Elder, and was especially attractive to Northern Mannerist painters.
 Rubens painted several compositions of the subject at different points in his career.
 Watteau and Angelica Kauffman were among the artists who painted the subject in the 18th century.
 The Judgement of Paris was painted frequently by academic artists of the 19th century, and less often by their more progressive contemporaries such as Renoir and Cézanne.
 Later artists who have painted the subject include André Lhote, Enrique Simonet (El Juicio de Paris 1904), and Salvador Dalí.

-Ivo Saliger (1939), Adolf Ziegler (1939), and Joseph Thorak (1941) also used the classic myth to propagate German renewal during the Nazi period.